 If you want to incentivize your marketing contacts by offering them a promotional code, then Square makes it easy to do so.
 Shop owners can either create percentage-based discounts or fixed-priced discounts.

-Square also sells a range of Point of Sale (POS) hardware devices.
+Square Online also sells a range of Point of Sale (POS) hardware devices.
 These can either be purchased upfront or bought over a payment plan.
 These can be up to 12 months in duration.
 Store owners that are satisfied with the online selling experience and who want to also sell retail can deal with the same company for all their needs.
-Additionally, Square POS hardware integrates seamlessly with stores built on Square Online Store.
+Additionally, Square POS hardware integrates seamlessly with stores built on Square Online.
 The Transactions dashboard can display a hybrid view of purchases conducted directly online and in a bricks and mortar institution.